cancellogic/Hoeffding-Integer/README.md

 # Hoeffding Dependence Coefficient in Integer Form
 This is Wassley Hoeffding's 1948 equation for detecting -frequently nonlinear- relationships in data or variables.
 Wassley Hoeffding was there at the founding of modern non-parametric statistics and Hoeffding's work has inspired decades of additional work.
-(Evgene Slutsky may have anticipated some of Hoeffding's work on this coefficient, but cold war and no publish in the west.)
+(Evygene Slutsky may have anticipated some of Hoeffding's work on dependence, but cold war and no publish in the west.)

+Hoeffding D = 30 [ (n-2)(n-3)Sum[(Qi-1)(Qi-2)] + Sum[(Ri-1)(Ri-2)(Si-1)(Si-2)] - 2(n-2)Sum[(Ri-2)(Si-2)(Qi-1)] ] / [ n(n-1)(n-2)(n-3)(n-4)]

+integer variation = 256 * [ (n-2)(n-3)Sum[(Qi-1)(Qi-2)] + Sum[(Ri-1)(Ri-2)(Si-1)(Si-2)] - 2(n-2)Sum[(Ri-2)(Si-2)(Qi-1)] ]

-In this version, the dependence cofficient or association value is computed with integer calculation by multiplying Hoeffdings Dependence coefficient D by n(n-1)(n-2)(n-3)(n-4)(256/30) (n=number of pairs).
-Higher values do have stronger relationships- good for detection of valuble models in machine learning or genetic algorithm fitness assessment especially in non-linear situations.
+In this variation of the Dependence calculation, the association is computed with integers by multiplication of the original statistic with n(n-1)(n-2)(n-3)(n-4)(256/30) (n=number of pairs).
+Higher values have stronger relationships- good for detection of useful models in machine learning or for genetic algorithm fitness assessment especially in non-linear situations.

 Coded in Rust for generic partially ordinal types (compare {"g","e","n","e","r","i","c","s"} and {3.0,1.0,4.0,1.0,5.0,4.0,3.5,6.1}).
 Yep- directly compare different data types - if they sort they likely can be run through Hoeffding_Integer.
 # Why?
 Why program in RUST?
-Rust is fast.
+Rust is fast and has taught me better ways to code!

-Why integer - a ?fantasy? that integer hoeffding is a step toward GPU computation of Hoeffding's Dependence Coefficient D.  And the annoyance that as n gets large (theoretically leading to higher resolution statistics) the floating point math of the denominator Pochhammer factorial makes small progress invisible (if you have n=1587 pairs, any floating point "progress" is divided by the Pochhammer 10003350094863840 thereby vanishing small progress in limited floating point decimals.)
+Why integer?
+A ?fantasy? that integer hoeffding is a step toward GPU computation of Hoeffding's Dependence Coefficient D.  And the annoyance that as n gets large (theoretically leading to higher resolution statistics) the floating point math of the denominator Pochhammer factorial makes small progress invisible (if you have n=1587 pairs, a small scramble of progress is divided by the Pochhammer 10003350094863840 thereby likely vanishing in limited floating point decimals.)

+What's Hoeffding's Dependence Coefficient good for?
+Assigning fitness to nonlinear models for genetic algorithms and machine learning.
 # The math
 Please read the hundred lines of mathematics in the comments of main.rs or lib.rs!
 I've tried to make the statistic's computation possible to verify, follow and understand.
 # How to use